bbauska/Coursera-Bootstrap/README.md

 ### Using Icon Fonts and Other CSS classes

 -   One of the most popular icon font toolkit is Font Awesome.
-Go to its website <http://fontawesome.io/ target="_blank"> to check out more details about this icon font.
+Go to its website <http://fontawesome.io/> to check out more details about this icon font.
 You can get Font Awesome using npm by typing the following at the prompt: